maxim2266/csvplus/README.md

 #### Interface `DataSource`
 Interface `DataSource` represents any source of one or more rows, like `.csv` file.
 The only defined operation on `DataSource` is iteration over the rows.
-The iteration is performed via an implementation of `ForEach` method which is expected to call the supplied function once per each row.
+The iteration is performed via an implementation of `ForEach` method which is expected to call its parameter function once per each row.
 The package contains an implementation of the interface for `.csv` files.

 #### Type `Table`